crossplane/oam-kubernetes-runtime/design/trait-separated-from-underlying-workload-should-patch-back.md

               value: test
 ```

-After some time, the App operator want to add two traits on this App for some security reason, and they are both fields
+After some time, the App operator wants to add two traits on this App for some security reasons, and they are both spec fields in the underlying Deployment.
-of underlying Deployment.

 ```yaml
 apiVersion: core.oam.dev/v1alpha2